The following chapters will guide you step by step through preparation, installation and activation of the RAy2 link:

 New password – choose a password and enter it.

 Confirm password – enter the password again to confirm.

 The firmware of the microwave link is capable of controlling the maximum user data speed.
 The default user speed without the feature key is the minimum for the respective hardware unit.
 The feature key to assign the maximum user data speed, should be installed prior to physical installation.
-For further details see the section called “Feature keys”.
+For further details see Section the section called “Feature keys” Feature keys.

 Default radio parameters depend on the specific type of link and the specific channel allocation table.
 Channels are typically set in the lower part of the band, the smallest bandwidth, QPSK modulation, and low power.
 Both units in the pair should be capable of immediate communication.
 If it is possible to work with these radio parameters at the installation location, the link can be activated.
 On an operating link the required operating parameters can then be set up.

 If a change in the parameters is necessary, it is done in the menu Link settings – Radio and saved by clicking Apply.
 This applies when working on both units simultaneously if they are connected, otherwise each unit is configured individually.
 When configuring units individually, pay attention to correct settings of duplex pair for channels TX and RX.
 For example, if one station has TX channel L1, then the second station must also have the channel RX L1.